List of knot terminology: Capsizing

 A knot that has capsized or spilled has deformed into a different structure.
 Although capsizing is sometimes the result of incorrect tying or misuse, it can also be done purposefully in certain cases to strengthen the knot (see the carrick bend) or to untie a seized knot which would otherwise be difficult to release (see reef knot).

 Chirality

 Chirality is the 'handedness' of a knot.
 Topologically speaking, a knot and its mirror image may or may not have knot equivalence.

 D

 Decorative knot

 A decorative knot is any aesthetically pleasing knot.
 Although it is not necessarily the case, most decorative knots also have practical applications or were derived from other well-known knots.
-Decorative knotting is one of the oldest and most widely distributed folk art.
+Decorative knotting is one of the oldest and most widely distributed types of folk art.

 Dressing

 Knot dressing is the process of arranging a knot in such a way as to improve its performance.
 Crossing or uncrossing the rope in a specific way, depending on the knot, can increase the knot's strength as well as reduce its jamming potential.